 Be aware that TwicPics will automatically output PNG images when:

 - the source image has an alpha channel,

 - and, target browser does not support WebP.

-truecolor if you want to distribute substantially larger but more accurate images with translucency to users on browsers with no WebP support.
+As such, use truecolor if you want to distribute substantially larger but more accurate images with translucency to users on browsers that do not support WebP.

 turn will change the orientation of the image.
-It accepts an angle in degrees or an expression.
+It accepts an angle.
 Angles will be rounded to the closest multiple of 90°.

 Zooms into the image by a factor equal or superior to 1 towards the focus point while preserving the image size.